A Guide to the Ogham Alphabet

 Would you like to have a piece of Custom Jewelry created specifically for you?

-At Claddagh Design, we endeavor to ensure our Ogham translations are based on research conducted by reputable authorities on the Ogham language.
-However, while every reasonable effort is made to ensure that the information provided is comprehensive and accurate, due to variations in interpretations in the current literature and the historic nature of this ancient script, the accuracy or reliability of content or information provided on our website and any use thereof is solely at the user’s risk.
+At Claddagh Design, Ogham translations are based on research conducted by reputable sources on the Ogham language.
+While every reasonable effort is made to ensure that the information provided is comprehensive and accurate, due to the historic nature of this ancient script, the accuracy or reliability of content or information provided on our website and any use thereof is solely at the user’s risk.